 Founded in 1809, the Walnut Street Theatre is America’s oldest theater.
 It was once owned by Edwin Booth, the brother of John Wilkes Booth who assassinated President Abraham Lincoln.

 In November 1793, President George Washington lived in Germantown while Philadelphia was under quarantine for yellow fever.
 The house where he stayed is owned by the National Parks Service and is known as the Germantown White House, or the Deshler-Morris House.

 At nearly 300 years old, Bartram’s Garden is the oldest botanical garden in North America.
 The garden is 45 acres of land and is a National Historic Landmark.

-Lucretia Mott, a prominent abolitionist and an advocate for women’s rights who spearheaded the Seneca Falls Convention, is buried at Historic Fair Hill cemetery.
+Lucretia Mott–a Quaker, prominent abolitionist, and advocate for women’s rights who spearheaded the Seneca Falls Convention–is buried at Historic Fair Hill cemetery.

 One of the city’s spookiest sites, Eastern State Penitentiary was unexpectedly ahead of its time—it had running water and indoor plumbing before the White House did.

 The Thaddeus Kosciuszko National Memorial is the smallest National Park Service site in America.

 The largest piece ever created by Tiffany Studios is in the Curtis Center at 6th and Walnut.
 The mosaic called The Dream Garden is made up of more than 100,000 pieces of glass.

 The Penn Museum is home to the largest Egyptian Sphinx in the western hemisphere.
 It weighs 13 tons.

 The First Bank of the United States and the Second Bank of the United States are both important sites in Old City.
 The latter houses a portrait gallery, and the former is undergoing renovation to open as a museum in the next several years.